 There is no shortage of case studies.
 Consider just a few examples we’ve assembled: In September 2007 a Philippine court convicted the country’s former president, Joseph Estrada on charges of corruption.
 In 2010 Britain’s bribery laws were reformed following revelations about wrongdoing at BAE Systems, one of the world’s biggest arms companies.
 In the spring of 2013, governments around the world stepped up efforts to take on offshore-havens used for tax avoidance by big corporations and the wealthy.

 These stories vary based on time, location, and the scope.
 But they hold one element in common: none of them could have happened without investigative journalists.
 It was the tenacious work of the Philippine Center for Investigative Journalism that led to Estrada’s impeachment.
 It was The Guardian’s team that unraveled the secret channels of bribery set up by BAE.
-And it was the collaboration of more than 110 journalists, led by the International Consortium of Investigative Journalists, that exposed the hidden dealings of off-shore companies.
+And it was the collaboration of hundreds of journalists, led by the International Consortium of Investigative Journalists, that exposed the hidden dealings of off-shore companies.

 The report has a detailed look at the best methods for measuring impact of investigative reporting.
 From complex software to relatively simple charting, the authors discuss the various ways devised in recent years to better gauge how journalists are making a difference, and makes recommendations about what appears most practical and effective for investigative newsrooms.